apache/flink/docs/ops/python_shell.md

 See the [local setup page](../getting-started/tutorials/local_setup.html) for more information about how to setup a local Flink.
 You can also [build a local setup from source](../flinkDev/building.html).

-<span class="label label-info">Note</span> The Python Shell will run the command “python”.
-Please run the following command to confirm that the command “python” in current environment points to Python 3.5+:
+<span class="label label-info">Note</span> The Python Shell will run the command “python”. <span class="label label-info">Note</span> The Python Shell will run the command “python”.
+Please refer to the Python Table API [installation guide]({{ site.baseurl }}/dev/table/python/installation.html) on how to set up the Python execution environments.

-{% highlight bash %}
-$ python --version
-# the version printed here must be 3.5+
-{% endhighlight %}

 To use the shell with an integrated Flink cluster, you can simply install PyFlink with PyPi and execute the shell directly: